lukephills/dynamic-html-screenshots/README.md

-# Take screenshots of local html files
+# Take screenshots of dynamic html locally

 This phantomjs example takes screenshots of html files with dynamically inputted content.
 There is a json file with tweet data from Twitter.
-This code will programatically take screenshots of all the tweets using the `fake-tweet.html` mockup so they look like this:
+This code will programatically take screenshots of all the tweets using the `fake-tweet.html` mockup so each one looks like this:

 ![tweet mockup](https://raw.githubusercontent.com/lukephills/dynamic-html-screenshots/master/screenshots/1.png)